Yeehaw Junction, Florida

 Yeehaw Junction is a census-designated place (CDP) in Osceola County, Florida, United States.
 As of the 2010 census, it had a population of 240.
 The area was confused with Buenaventura Lakes CDP in the 2000 census, and the correct data for the area was not recorded.

 Yeehaw Junction is part of the Orlando–Kissimmee Metropolitan Statistical Area.
-The Destiny development is planned nearby.
+The Destiny development was planned nearby.

 Geography

 Yeehaw Junction is located at the intersection of US 441/SR 15, SR 60 and Florida's Turnpike (SR 91), approximately 30 mi west of Vero Beach and 30 miles north of Lake Okeechobee.
 The location was named after the Yeehaw station on the Florida East Coast Railway's Kissimmee Valley Line, which passed through Yeehaw Junction from 1915 to 1947.

 History

 Some say the community's name comes from the fact locals would yell "Yeehaw!", while others believe the name is derived from the Creek language word meaning "wolf".
 According to town historians and several original newspaper articles that are displayed at the Desert Inn and Restaurant, the town was originally named "Jackass Junction" or "Jackass Crossing".
 This name was given to the four-corner site back in the early 1930s, when local ranchers rode on burros to visit the Desert Inn (then the local brothel).
 As the 1950s approached, the Florida legislature felt that a name change was due in light of the construction of Florida's Turnpike through the center of the community in 1957, resulting in renaming the town to its present-day name.